|

 Psychology Student Intern, Boston Children's Hospital, Pediatric Physicians' Organization at Children's (PPOC) (Aug 2023 – June 2024)

-At Boston Children’s Hospital, I worked on the front lines of clinical practice, gaining extensive experience in patient-centered care.
+At Boston Children's Hospital, I worked on the front lines of clinical practice, gaining extensive experience in patient-centered care.
 I led a project to develop a digital tool aimed at enhancing the effectiveness of treatment by fostering stronger connections between clinicians and their patients.
-Utilizing Umbrella, SurveyMonkey, and Qualtrics, I designed and distributed surveys to clinicians across Massachusetts, collected and cleaned the data using RStudio, and analyzed key priorities for the tool’s development.
-This work focused on improving treatment outcomes while ensuring patient privacy and obtaining parental consent.
+Utilizing Umbrella, SurveyMonkey, and Qualtrics, I designed and distributed surveys to clinicians across Massachusetts, collected and cleaned the data using RStudio, and analyzed key priorities for the tool's development.

 |